nareshganesan/k8s-app-templates/README.md

 For kubernetes installation, I've been using either kubeadm or minikube for all the experiments.
 Please feel free to leave a comment or raise an issue here.

-> Note: All the scripts have been tested only on Ubuntu 16.04 (Xenial Xerus).
+> Note: All the scripts have been tested only on Ubuntu 16.04 (Xenial Xerus), Kubernetes v1.7.10, kubeadm v1.7.10.

 ## Installation (Kubernetes-Ubuntu-Baremetal)